GeospatialPython/pyshp/README.md

 OR any of the other 5+ formats which are potentially part of a shapefile.
 The library does not care about file extensions.

+### Reading Shapefile Using the Context Manager

+The "Reader" class can be used as a context manager, to ensure open file objects are properly closed when done reading the data:

+    >>> with shapefile.Reader("shapefiles/blockgroups.shp") as shp:
+    ...     print(shp)
+    shapefile Reader
+        663 shapes (type 'POLYGON')
+        663 records (44 fields)

 ### Reading Shapefiles from File-Like Objects

 You can also load shapefiles from any Python file-like object using keyword